 Most moms want to be intimately involved in their daughter's wedding, but what about stepmoms?
 Including her in your big day is a sweet gesture that won't go unnoticed, especially if you are close and mutually supportive.
-With your own mother involved as well though, things could get a little dicey.
+With your own mother involved, as well, though, things could get a little dicey.
 Here's how to navigate the rocky terrain leading to your walk down the aisle.

-To start, making the choice to include your stepmother is an individual one — but one you should make with your soon-to-be spouse.
+To start, making the choice to include your stepmother is an individual one—but one you should make with your soon-to-be spouse.
 Every stepmom-stepdaughter relationship is different so you have to look at your own without letting outsiders influence the decision.
 "A couple shouldn't feel pressured to follow any certain tradition; they should follow what feels right to them," adds Araceli Vizcaino-S of Azazie.

-Soon after making the decision, you should probably alert your mom so she isn't caught off guard, and, without really knowing how she will feel or react, try do it in a sensitive way.
+Soon after making the decision, you should probably alert your mom so she isn't caught off guard, and, without really knowing how she will feel or react, try to do it in a sensitive way.
 "When including a stepmother in a wedding, it's important to communicate openly to avoid any resentment," Vizcaino-S says.
 "Hear out the mother and stepmother's feelings if there's any hostility and try to work things out."

 Fabrice Orlando of Cocoon Events Group agrees that it all comes down to open and honest communication.
 "Make sure both sides are aware of the level of involvement expected and express gratitude for having them both by your side," he says.